 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
-The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
-The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.
+The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that their teeth appear natural and the facial contours will be preserved.

-Dental implants are changing the way people live!
-With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
+Our dental implants in Orlando/Kissimmee are changing the way people live!
+Patients are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.